hungle2396/my-tetris/README.txt

 You can play it on Netlify: https://tetris96.netlify.app/

 *** Please install npm module first before you play if using an editor!***
-Type in "npm install" in your vscode for the terminal to down the npm_module
+Type in "npm install" in your vscode for the terminal to download the npm_module

 ***** Instruction to PLAY *******
 1. open the "dist" folder.